 Love roughing it outdoors?
 You can set up camp at one of the many sites at the park.
 Do note that there are set rules that visiting campers need to abide by.
 You will need to bring your own firewood and drinking water supplies where necessary.
 Alternatively, you can book a spot at the !Xaus Lodge owned by the Khomani San and Mier communities.
 The lodge is completely off the grid and the only accommodation that allows morning walks on the premises.

-Ride around the 4x4 trails
+Drive the 4x4 trails

 Make the most of the unique attractions the Northern Cape has to offer, all year round.
 We hope to see you in our beautiful province soon.